What is fibromyalgia?

 Living with fibromyalgia

-Some of us are living with fibro symptoms that never seem to go away.
-We live with chronic pain, overwhelming fatigue, and a myriad of other symptoms that truly get in the way of living a normal life.
+Some of us are living with symptoms that never seem to go away.
+We live with chronic pain, overwhelming fatigue, and myriad other symptoms that truly get in the way of living a normal life.
 Treatment today works for some of the people, some of the time.
 A cure is a ways off.
 Were just not there yet.

 That is why in order for us to live a quasi-normal life, we have to learn to manage our illness.
 This includes the psychological aspect of chronic illness versus the western medicine aspect of treatment.
-I’m not suggesting that western medicine has failed us in any way, they haven’t, there are brilliant minds like Dr. Daniel Clauw and Dr. Sharon Ostalecki working around the clock, efforting the fibromyalgia epidemic; I’m simply suggesting that for some, other alternatives are equally effective.
+I’m not suggesting that western medicine has failed us in any way, it hasn’t, there are brilliant minds like Dr. Daniel Clauw and Dr. Sharon Ostalecki working around the clock, efforting the fibromyalgia epidemic; I’m simply suggesting that for some, other alternatives are equally effective.

 Essentially, there is a percentage of those with fibro that will not respond to traditional drug therapies and even non-traditional therapies like massage, chiropractic, homeopathic, acupuncture, even yoga or tai chi.
 So what do the rest of us do when all of this fails to provide results?